-The front grille openings on the Roxor have been changed slightly from the patented Jeep grille, so as not to step on Fiat Chrysler's toes in North America.
-This does not appear to have been enough to prevent a legal action launched by FCA against Mahindra in August 2018, with the US International Trade Commission.
-In response to this, Mahindra has apparently filed a complaint in a Michigan court against FCA, for breach of contract.
+The front grille openings on the Roxor were changed slightly from the patented Jeep grille, so as not to step on Fiat Chrysler's toes in North America.
+This does not appear to have been enough to prevent a legal action launched by FCA against Mahindra, with the U.S. International Trade Commission in August 2018.

 Thanks to Ed Bee, John Carroll, Uday Bhan Singh, S. Srivardhan and Emmett Lodge. -- Derek Redmond

 CJ3B Home | Contents | Search | 3A and 3B Community